 7. Set Up Video and Sound

 For a true home theater experience, you need movie theater seats.
+When choosing your seating, make sure it’s comfortable — you’ll be spending a lot of time there enjoying your favorite movies and TV shows.
+You can also check into added features, like reclining ability, cupholders, and more.
+Also, be sure to account for size.
 You should be able to fit at least two rows of these seats comfortably in your theater room.